 The first house of worship in the city, St. Anne’s Episcopal Church, was founded in 1692.
 This historic Episcopal temple was built to serve the newly established Middle Neck Parish.
 In late 1775, the old church was razed as a larger worship place was necessary.

 In 1792, the new St. Anne’s church was completed.
 The second building, however, was destroyed by fire.
-The third and final church was built in 1858 in Romanesque Revival style and included part of the old tower.
+The third and final church was built in 1858 in the Romanesque Revival style and included part of the old tower.

 Today, the chapel is a worship home with weekly ministries, services, family, and group programs.